rsdoiel/rsdoiel.github.io/blog/2025/06/30/Build_a_Static_Web_Server.md

 ./webserver_v3
 ~~~

-Point the web browser at <http://localhost:8002>.
-What do you see?
-Can you find our HTML files?
+I point the web browser at <http://localhost:8002>.
+What do I see?
+I see the contents of the index.html file.
+Can I display "helloworld.html" too?
+Yep.
+I remove the "index.html" file, then use my browser back button to go to the initial URL, yep I see a file directory listing again.
+Looks like this prototype works.

-I think we have a useful localhost static content web server.
-It's time to rename our working prototype, compile and install it so it is available in our toolbox.
+I think I have a useful localhost static content web server.
+It's time to rename my working prototype, compile and install it so it is available in my toolbox.

 1. Copy `webserver_v3.js` to `webserver.js`
 2. Use `deno compile` to create an executable
 3. Create a "$HOME/bin" directory if necessary
-4. Move the executable to a location in your with, example "$HOME/bin"
+4. Move the executable to a location in the executable PATH with, example "$HOME/bin"
-5. If needed add "$HOME/bin" to your path, you can check this to be sure
+5. Try running the program

+NOTE: If you are following along and have to create "$HOME/bin" then you may need to added to your environment's PATH.

 On macOS and Linux